Qv2ray/qv2ray.github.io/docs/en/manual.md

 Part Two:

 #Advanced routing settings
 Advanced routing settings and the routing editor are distinctive features of Qv2ray.
-With their functionality, you can achieve precise control of traffic, such as on-demand proxy, domestic and foreign distribution, etc., and even dolls 🤣~
+With their functionality, you can achieve precise control of traffic, such as on-demand proxy, domestic and foreign distribution, etc., and even do Matryoshkas 🤣~

 Let’s discuss routing.
 This concerns the PAC and GFWList.